 - The health care provider administered the wrong type or dosage of medication, or improperly delivered the medication.

 Depending on the type of medication error you suffered from, you must be able to establish a causal link between the health care provider’s negligence and your injury.
 Additionally, you will need to show that you suffered measurable damages, such as additional medical expenses or lost wages.

-If you have been injured due to a medication error, contact Lynch Law Firm today to discuss your claim during a free, no obligation consultation.
+If you have been injured due to a medication error, contact Lynch Law Firm, PC today to discuss your claim during a free, no obligation consultation.

 Our New Jersey personal injury lawyers have helped numerous victims of medical malpractice and understand how to identify when you have a case against a negligent health care provider.
 All of our services are provided on a contingency fee basis, which means you only have to pay us if we recover compensation on your behalf.

 Complete a Free Case Evaluation form to get started today.